 Midaz Console with Access Manager

-Midaz Console no longer includes native access control.
-However, iIf you need to manage users, permissions, and roles, you’ll need to acquire the Access Manager plugin, a paid feature available exclusively to Enterprise clients.
+Midaz Console does not include native access control.
+However, if you need to manage users, permissions, and roles, you’ll need to acquire the Access Manager plugin, a paid feature available exclusively to Enterprise clients.

 Access Manager brings a robust, centralized RBAC (Role-Based Access Control) system to the table, designed to scale with your team and simplify complex permission setups.